peachpiecompiler/peachpie-docs/docs/net/type-system.md

 # CLR vs. PHP types

 This article provides information on how the runtime treats .NET types.
-In result, with respect to this specification, it is possible to pass values between .NET (assuming `C#`) and `PHP` code implicitly, without a need of marshalling or an additional conversions.
+As a result, with respect to this specification, it is possible to pass values between .NET (assuming `C#`) and `PHP` code implicitly, without the need of marshalling or additional conversions.

 ## Type System

-Following table shows compatible .NET types and corresponding PHP type:
+The following table shows compatible .NET types and the corresponding PHP type:

 .NET | PHP | PHP Features
 --- | --- | ---